adiwg/mdEditor-doc/getting-started/starting-up-mdeditor.md

 Now that you have learned about the [mdJSON](https://mdtools.adiwg.org) format used by mdEditor and how mdEditor manages its files on your computer, let's start up mdEditor.
 Oh, and if you skipped that section and don't know about those things it might be best to back up and read [Before We Begin](before-we-begin.md) _before we begin_.

 As we step through this tutorial you are encouraged to follow along by running mdEditor in a separate browser window.
 You won't hurt anything, and the example file we build can be discarded at the end of the lesson.
-Instructional steps will be highlighted in yellow "call-out" boxes with a wrench thrown in for effect.
+Instructional steps will be highlighted in tan "call-out" boxes with a wrench thrown in for effect.
 Like the one below:

 {% hint style='working' %}
   Some work for you!